-Rory has just completed his 7th album, Yellow, a dedication to the life of his mum, with 15 brand new tracks and that is due for release later in 2014.
+Rory has recently completed his 7th album, Yellow, a dedication to the life of his mum, with 15 brand new tracks, which was completed in May 2014.

 You can read all the quotes about Rory on his website www.roryellis.com , or do a Google search and all that stuff reads very impressively indeed, but the best bet is to go and catch the guy live and you will leave knowing that you have just made a very important visit.
 Great songs, amazing stories, and a voice that comes from the depths of hell itself, you will love it.

 He has arrived in the UK on an open-ended passport!!
 Welcome to the UK, Rory!

 Joining us as the support act will be the no less brilliant Jonathan Tarplee.

 Jonathan had initial success when a BBC Horizon show used some of his work for incidental music and shortly afterwards the S.A.S (Surfers Against Sewerage

 not the other one!) utilized a song for a video soundtrack.